Remote Radiology: Can Radiologists Work from Home?

 This matters because work-related MSDs are one of the most reported causes of lost time at work.
 It’s important to ensure radiologists have ergonomic office furniture for greater comfort, productivity, and to reduce the number and severity of work-related MSDs.

-Remote radiology reporting systems and technology are essential for fast and secure reading from home.
-Get in touch with us today to learn how we’re ready to help you achieve that.
+Remote radiology reporting systems and technology are essential for quick and secure reading from home contributing to the delivery of faster, empowered care.
+Get in touch with us today to learn how we’re ready to help you achieve that with the world’s first Imaging EMR, OmegaAI.